Save native ducks from ‘recreational’ slaughter.

 Sadly, the ‘lucky’ ones are those who are killed instantly.
 An estimated one out of every four birds shot will instead suffer for hours, days or even weeks before finally succumbing to their injuries; shattered bills, fractured limbs, and punctured organs.

-The RSPCA SA estimates that during the 100-day season, up to 40,000 birds may be killed, and up to 10,000 injured.
-Given it isn’t feasible to monitor every shooter across every wetland, the true number of individual birds who suffer will never be known.
+The RSPCA SA estimates that during the ‘shooting season’, 45,000 birds may be shot, meaning 10,000 could escape only to suffer slowly.
+Given it isn’t feasible to monitor every shooter across every wetland, the true number of individual birds who endure this fate will never be known.

 SPEAK UP NOW